 Stakeholder expectations are an important indicator of change.
-When you’re aware of them, you can be ready and prepared.
-And when you meet expectations, you boost your reputation, acceptance and potentially even your turnover.
-Stakeholder management creates strong relationships, observes and assesses societal developments and thereby also serves as an active risk management tool.
+When you’re aware of them, you’ll get ready and prepared.
+And when you meet expectations, you’ll boost your reputation, acceptance and potentially even your revenues.
+Stakeholder management creates strong relationships, observes and assesses societal developments, and thereby, also serves as an active risk management tool.

 • Stakeholder mapping and dialog

 Stakeholder expectations are varied and can differ from group to group.
 We support you in identifying the relevant target groups and laying the right foundation for establishing stakeholder dialog on equal footing.